zbauman3/Redis-DLM/README.md

 ```

 ## Settings
-You can pass a settings object to the constructor, this will be the default settings used across all new locks.
+You can pass a settings object to the lock manager's constructor, these will be the default settings used across all new locks.
 ```typescript
 const lockManager = new RedLock([
 	// ...